cfree3/curtisfree.com/_posts/2012-04-22-adding_total_line_count_to_vim_statusline.md

     :set statusline=%<%f\ %h%m%r%=%-14.(%l/%L,%c%V%)\ %P

-If you expect to edit very large files, you might also wish to give Vim some additional space to the right for many-digit line counts.
+If you expect to edit very large buffers, you might also wish to give Vim some additional space to the right for many-digit line counts.
 Here, we give the line/column count group 20 characters instead of the default 14:

     :set statusline=%<%f\ %h%m%r%=%-20.(%l/%L,%c%V%)\ %P